OFFENCES AGAINST HUMAN BODY

-This is essentially a crime which happens against woman.
-Dowry is essentially a crime which has been prevalent in Indian society since hundreds of years and inspite of many steps taken this evil till now is not completely eradicated.
+This is essentially a crime that happens against a woman.
+Dowry is essentially a crime that has been prevalent in Indian society for hundreds of years and in spite of many steps taken this evil till now is not completely eradicated.

 According to Black’s Law Dictionary, “Dowrymeans money and property brought into a marriage by a bride.”

-Dowry is a main reason which has resulted into female foeticide and infanticide.
-Since centuries death of many unborn girls have taken place because of dowry.
+Dowry is the main reason which has resulted in female foeticide and infanticide.
+Since centuries the death of many unborn girls has taken place because of dowry.

-Dowry is a serious threat to the society as it has resulted into many women either committing suicide as such they cannot handle such a torture and stress or else they are killed by the in-laws and later it is forged into an accident.
-Though Indian Penal Code section 304B punishes the person for committing dowry death which is not less than 7 years but which may extend to life imprisonment, but this has not helped the nation to solve the problem of dowry.
+Dowry is a serious threat to society as it has resulted in many women either committing suicide as such they cannot handle such torture and stress or else they are killed by the in-laws and later it is forged into an accident.
+Though Indian Penal Code section 304B punishes the person for committing dowry death which is not less than 7 years but which may extend to life imprisonment, this has not helped the nation to solve the problem of dowry.

 Dowry Prohibition Act, 1961 has also been passed to protect the evil of dowry.

-Hence, strict vigilance and law enforcement is required to check on this laws.
+Hence, strict vigilance and law enforcement is required to check on these laws.